 If you’re not ready for (or don’t even want) kids and didn’t use protection during sex, Jessica O’Reilly, Ph.D., host of the @SexWithDrJess podcast, says, “You have several options, and accessibility depends on where you’re located.”
 There are medical solutions that help address the issue of an accidental or unwanted pregnancy before it even happens.
 However, none of these methods are proven to work 100% of the time without fail.

-Do your research into potential side effects to determine whether these methods may actually work for your body, and don't forget to talk to your doctor about more reliable forms of contraception to save yourself the fear and anxiety when if this happens next time.
+As you read on, keep in mind that these are just a few options available to you and that you should consult your doctor before making any type of medical decision.
+Do your research to determine whether these methods may work for you, and talk to your doctor about more reliable forms of contraception to save yourself the fear and anxiety of this happening again in the future.

-1. The Morning-After Pill
+1. Take A Morning-After Pill Containing Levonorgestrel

 Emergency contraceptive pills containing levonorgestrel are available over the counter at local pharmacies or at health centers and community clinics, Dr. Jess says.
 Levonorgestrel is in a class of medications called progestins, and it can stop your ovaries from releasing an egg, therefore delaying or pausing your ovulation.
 Pills with levonorgestrel include Plan B One Step, Take Action, and My Way, among others, and are a form of hormonal contraceptive.
 Dr. Jennifer Caudle, family physician and associate professor at Rowan University School of Osteopathic Medicine, says, "It's important to seek out emergency contraception as soon as possible after unprotected sex, because the window of effectiveness varies by brand and timing."
 Dr. Jess agrees, saying, “This emergency contraception works most effectively if you take it right away.”
 A pill like Plan B works best when taken within three days after unprotected sex, according to Planned Parenthood.